 Most people know that a cavity is a hole in your mouth.
 Most people also know that brushing your teeth and flossing are supposed to help.
-But if you don’t understand the origin of a cavity– what conditions led to its development and how to reverse that process–then you don’t really have the full picture.
+But if you don’t understand the origin of a cavity– what conditions led to its development and how to reverse cavities that have started–then you don’t really have the full picture.

 A cavity is caused by a threefold process that takes place over time.
 This process can be difficult to prevent totally, because of the foods we normally eat.
 So, having a cavity isn’t something to be ashamed of… but it is something to take care of!